Albert G. Porter: Family and background

 Albert G. Porter was born on April 20, 1824, in Lawrenceburg, Indiana, the son of Thomas and Myra Tousey Porter.
 His father, a veteran of the War of 1812, was a bank teller at the Farmer and Mechanic's Bank.
 Established by the state government in 1818, the bank folded after the Panic of 1819.
 His father then served several years as a county clerk until the family moved to Boone County, Kentucky, after his mother inherited her father's farm.
 The large farm neighbored the Ohio River at the area's most convenient crossing point, and Porter began managing his father's ferryboat, crossing wagons and passengers across the river.

 Using the money he earned from working the ferry, he enrolled in Hanover College in 1839, but soon ran out of money to continue his education.
 His uncle offered to pay for the remainder of his school, provided that he would switch to a Methodist school.
 Porter agreed, and attended and graduated from Asbury University (now DePauw University) in 1843.
-The following year he moved to Indianapolis, Indiana, where he took a job in the state's auditors office and briefly served as a private secretary to Governor of Indiana James Whitcomb.
+The following year he moved to Indianapolis, where he took a job in the state's auditors office and briefly served as a private secretary to Governor of Indiana James Whitcomb.
 Whitcomb influenced Porter to pursue a career in law, so he began to study law in the office of Philip Spooner.
 He was admitted to the Indiana bar in 1845 and entered a corporate law practice in Indianapolis headed by Hiram Brown.
 He met and married Brown's daughter, Minerva, on November 20, 1846.
 The couple had five children.

 Porter took a secondary job writing for the Indianapolis Journal, recording Indiana Supreme Court decisions, and gained a good reputation with the court.
 He served as the city attorney from 1851 until 1853, having run for office as a Democrat.
 In 1853 he was appointed to a vacant reporter seat for the Supreme Court.
 He was elected to the position in 1854 by a strong majority and served until 1856.
 That year, he became embroiled in the ongoing political feud between the pro-slavery and anti-slavery factions of the state Democratic party.
 The pro-slavery faction won, and Porter was among the anti-slavery men expelled from the party, causing him to join the newly formed Republican Party.
 With his brother-in-law's help, Porter began to organize the Marion County Republican Party, and ran for the city council on the Republican ticket.
 He served a partial term in the office but resigned in 1859 after having won the 1858 congressional election.